 Here are 25 houses I wouldn’t want to live next to.
 I wouldn’t want them in my neighborhood.
 I wouldn’t want them in my state.
 They are kind of funny, but I prefer to enjoy this kind of humor from a distance — like from over the Internet.

 Here is an ingenious and touching video depicting how the Good News of the Incarnation and birth of Christ the Lord might have been shared on Facebook, had it happened today.
 Share this on Facebook!

 This is very nice!
 The level of detail is superb, making it almost as if you were there, inside the room itself where conclaves are held and popes are elected.
 Check it out.

 Lost in Translation:

-A remarkable book review of my most recent book, The Godless Delusion: A Catholic Challenge to Modern Atheism (co-authored with Ken Hensley), popped up this morning on my Google Blog Search app.
+A remarkable book review of my book, The Godless Delusion: A Catholic Challenge to Modern Atheism (co-authored with Ken Hensley), popped up this morning on my Google Blog Search app.